telerik/report-server-docs/implementer-guide/configuration/security.md

 ### Enable rate limiter

 Enables/Disables the rate limiter.
-By default the value is set to enabled.
+By default, the value is set to `enabled`.

 ### Window

 Specifies the time window in milliseconds that takes in the requests.
 It must be set to a value greater than 0.
-By default the value is set to 1000 milliseconds.
+By default, the value is set to `1000 milliseconds`.

 ### Permit Limit

 The maximum permitted number of requests that can be allowed in a time window.
 It must be set to a value greater than 0.
-By default the value is set to 1.
+By default, the value is set to `1`.

+## Encryption

+With 2024 Q4 (18.3.24.112)